 Starship Hector is a deliberately old-fashioned shooter (even for its time) designed for core shooter fans and geared towards gathering high scores.
-To this end, it has a couple of alternate timed challenges to the main campaign mode with which players can practice getting as high a score as possible.
+To this end, it has a couple of alternative timed challenges to the main campaign mode that players can try to practice getting high scores.

-The horizontally-scrolling stages are far more like Gradius or R-Type.
+The horizontal-scrolling stages are far more like Gradius or R-Type.
 Players can still bomb targets on the ground, but must be aware of the arc that bombs take to fall downwards.
-Once the bombs touch down, they continue rolling across the ground until they hit something much as they do in the vertically-scrolling stages.
+Once the bombs touch down, they continue rolling across the ground until they hit something much as they do in the vertical-scrolling stages.

 In both modes, there are no power-ups for either of the player's ship's weapons.
 Occasionally, this will mean that avoiding enemies is safer than trying to destroy them, as many require multiple shots.
 At the end of each stage is a boss, which usually can only be destroyed by systematically blowing up each gun turret and segment that comprises it.